jmh3434/java-precourse/Precourse Java.md

 -   The database is stored on the **server**
 -   Types of databases:
     -   **NoSQL databases**
-        -   are designed to handle the more complex, unstructured data, (such as texts, social media posts, photos, videos, email)
+        -   NoSQL databases are designed to handle the more complex, unstructured data, (such as texts, social media posts, photos, videos, email)
-        -   stores unstructured or semi-structured data, often in key-value pairs or JSON documents.
+        -   NoSQL database store unstructured or semi-structured data, often in key-value pairs or JSON documents.
     -   **Relational databases**
-        -   store related data tables (relational)
+        -   Relational databases store related data tables (relational)
-        -   common technology for decades
+        -   Relational databases have been a common technology for decades

 #### What is SQL?

 Instead of being a programming language similar to what we'll use for iOS and Android applications, **SQL** is a language that enables storing, retrieving, and manipulating data in databases.

-SQL stands for **Structured Query Language**  - SELECT * FROM CUSTOMERS
+SQL stands for **Structured Query Language**  - e.g.  `SELECT * FROM CUSTOMERS`

-SQL allows for Create, Read, Update, and Delete (CRUD)
+-   SQL allows for Create, Read, Update, and Delete (CRUD) with a database.

-RDMS (Relational Database Engines)
+(SQL is often pronounced in two ways.

+You can pronounce it by speaking each letter individually like “S-Q-L”, or pronounce it using the word “sequel”

+A relational database management system (RDBMS) is a program that allows you to create, update, and administer a relational database.
+For example:

 -   MySQL
 -   PostgreSQL